Russo-Ukrainian war (2022–present): Russian invasion of Crimea and Donbas

+On 27 February 2014, Russian soldiers with no insignia began to occupy the Ukrainian territory of Crimea, blockading Ukrainian military bases.
+In March, Russia annexed Crimea following an illegitimate referendum held under occupation.
+It was the first time since World War II that a European country had annexed part of another, and several scholars likened it to Nazi Germany's annexation of Austria.
+The UN General Assembly adopted a resolution affirming the "territorial integrity of Ukraine" and rejecting the annexation.
+NATO also suspended cooperation with Russia.
+Putin said Crimea should never have been part of an independent Ukraine and claimed that Russia did not want to take any other regions of Ukraine.

-Pro-Russian protests followed in the Ukrainian cities of Donetsk and Luhansk.
-Separatists proclaimed the Donetsk People's Republic (DPR) and Luhansk People's Republic (LPR).
-The War in Donbas began in April 2014 when armed Russian paramilitaries seized Sloviansk and other settlements, and the Ukrainian military began an operation against them.
+Pro-Russian protests followed in the Ukrainian cities of Donetsk and Luhansk, covertly funded and organised by Russia.
+In April 2014, armed Russian paramilitaries seized Sloviansk and other settlements, proclaiming the independent Donetsk People's Republic (DPR) and Luhansk People's Republic (LPR).
+Their commander, Igor Girkin, acknowledged that this sparked the War in Donbas, as Ukraine soon launched an operation to retake the territory.
 Russia covertly supported the separatists with troops, tanks and artillery.
 The International Criminal Court judged that the war was a national and international armed conflict involving Russia, and the European Court of Human Rights judged that Russia controlled the DPR and LPR from 2014 onward.
 Ukraine's parliament declared the Donbas region to be occupied by Russia.

-The annexation of Crimea and Donbas war sparked a wave of Russian nationalism.
-Analyst Vladimir Socor called Putin's 2014 speech following the annexation a "manifesto of Greater-Russia irredentism".
+The annexation of Crimea and the Donbas war sparked a wave of Russian nationalism.
+Analyst Vladimir Socor called Putin's 2014 speech following the annexation a "manifesto of Greater Russia irredentism."
 Putin began referring to "Novorossiya" (New Russia), a former Russian imperial territory that covered much of southern Ukraine.
 Russian-backed forces were influenced by Russian neo-imperialism and sought to create a new Novorossiya.

 The Normandy Format meeting in December 2019 was the only meeting between Zelenskyy and Putin.

-When the conflict began in 2014, Ukraine was officially a neutral country and said it was not seeking NATO membership.
-Because of Russia's occupation of Crimea and its invasion of the Donbas, Ukraine's parliament voted in 2014 to revoke the country's neutral status and seek membership of NATO.
+When the conflict began in 2014, Ukraine was officially neutral and said it was not seeking NATO membership.
+Following Russia's occupation of Crimea and invasion of the Donbas, Ukraine's parliament voted in December 2014 to revoke the country's neutral status and seek NATO membership.

-The Minsk agreements, signed in September 2014 and February 2015, aimed to resolve the conflict, but ceasefires and further negotiations failed.
-The West's weak response to Russia's attack led Russia to believe the West would not react strongly to the 2022 invasion.
+The Minsk agreements (September 2014 and February 2015) aimed to resolve the Donbas War, but ceasefires and further negotiations failed.
+The West's weak response to Russian actions led Putin to believe the West would not react strongly to the 2022 invasion.
 Several political scientists said this encouraged further Russian aggression.

-Economic aspects

-Economic interests were also a motive for Russia's attack on Ukraine and its annexation of the southeast.
-Control of lithium deposits in the Donbas and Ukraine's grain wealth would give Russia a "monopoly on the world market".
-In 2022, Russian General Vladimir Ovchinsky confirmed that the "Russian special operation" aimed to seize Ukrainian lithium deposits.

-The US government estimates that Russia's economic losses from the war and Western sanctions will amount to around $1.3 trillion by 2025, and Russia's direct financial spending on the invasion is estimated at $250 billion (as of late 2024) – costs that Russia could not have foreseen.
-According to a study published in mid-2022 by Canadian think tank SecDev, Russia seized energy reserves, metals and minerals worth at least $12.4 trillion in the Donbas.
-The total value of raw material stocks in Ukraine is estimated at over $26 trillion.

-The Russian elite, especially Russian generals, had invested assets and property in Ukraine for money laundering purposes before the invasion.